 - Right to Inspect and Copy.
 You have the right to inspect and copy this health information.
 Usually this includes medical and billing records, but may not include some mental health information.
 Certain restrictions apply: - You must submit your request in writing.
-We can provide you a form for this and instructions about how to submit it.

-- If you request a photocopy, we may charge a reasonable fee for the costs of copying, mailing, or other supplies associated with your request. - We may deny your request in certain circumstances.
-If you are denied access to health information, you may request that the denial be reviewed as provided by law. - Right to Amend.
+We can provide you a form for this and instructions about how to submit it. - If you request a photocopy, we may charge a reasonable fee for the costs of copying, mailing, or other supplies associated with your request. - We may deny your request in certain circumstances.
+If you are denied access to health information, you may request that the denial be reviewed as provided by law. - If we deny your request to access your psychotherapy notes, you will have the right to have them transferred to another mental health professional. - Right to Amend.
 If you feel that health information we have about you is incorrect or incomplete, you may ask us to amend the information.
 We are not required to make the amendment if we determine that the existing information is accurate and complete.
 We are not required to remove information from your records.
 If there is an error, it will be corrected by adding clarifying or supplementing information.
 You have the right to request an amendment for as long as the information is kept by or for the facility.
 Certain restrictions apply: - You must submit your request for the amendment in writing.
 We can provide you a form for this and instructions about how to submit it. - You must provide a reason that supports your request. - We may deny your request for an amendment if it is not in writing or does not include a reason to support the request.
-In addition, we may deny your request if you ask us to amend information that: - was not created by us, unless the creator of the information is no longer available to make the amendment; - o is not part of the health information kept by or for our facility; - o is not part of the information which you would be permitted to inspect or copy.
+In addition, we may deny your request if you ask us to amend information that: - was not created by us, unless the creator of the information is no longer available to make the amendment; - o is not part of the health information kept by or for our facility;

+o is not part of the information which you would be permitted to inspect or copy.